These delicious Eggnog Cookies have an eggnog and comforting holiday spice taste. These Christmas cookies are perfect for a holiday cookie exchange.

 One of the things I look forward to most, for the upcoming holiday season, is participating in a cookie exchange.
 Each year I make a big batch of my current favourite holiday treat, and then divide them among others participating in the exchange.
 These Soft Ginger Cookies are ideal for an exchange.

-In the end, you are left with a huge sampling of holiday treats, without having to make so many recipes yourself.
+In the end, you are left with a huge sampling of holiday cookies and treats, without having to make so many recipes yourself.

-Not only is it fun, and gets you into the holiday spirit – yet it’s a great opportunity to be introduced to new recipes.
+Not only is it fun, and gets you into the holiday spirit – yet it’s a great opportunity to be introduced to new recipes and tasty cookies that I have not tried before.

-For each cookie exchange I like to make a new recipe, and this year it’s all about these delicious Eggnog Cookies.
-It’s truly a taste that screams ‘holidays’.
-And if you think this sounds delicious, make sure to hop on over to my Cranberry Eggnog Bread.
-YUM!
+For each cookie exchange I like to make a new recipe, and this year it’s all about this amazing eggnog cookie recipe.
+This perfect addition has a taste that screams ‘happy holidays’.

 How to Make Eggnog Cookies

 Since our traditional cookie exchange isn’t until next month, I shared this batch with family and friends as a test-run.
-They all agreed this is one amazing cookie!
+They all agreed this is one amazing cookie and plan to take some to all their holiday parties!

 The flavours of nutmeg, cinnamon and eggnog in this cookie recipe cannot be beat.
 I do think it’s the ideal combination of ingredients for any holiday baking.